quornian/logseq-modules/README.md

    :query/views
    {:<name-of-module> FILE-CONTENT}}
   ```
+  An example of this is [bar-chart/query-view.clj](./modules/bar-chart/query-view.clj).

 ### Further Notes

-The `$1`-like arguments to macros are unaffected by the transformations and can be used as normal.
+The `$1`-like arguments to macros are unaffected by the transformations and can be used normally.

-The directory name `<name-of-module>` is used to name the macro,
+The directory name (`<name-of-module>`) is used to name the macro,
-result-transform, and view, so these names can be used within the same module or even across modules.
-For example you could have a module that just provides a view, and is used by several other modules, or just as a view to queries in your graph.
+result-transform and view.
+These names can be used within the same module or even across modules.
+For example, a module could provide a view that is used by several other modules, or even serve as a `:view` to advanced queries throughout the graph.

-In CSS, to target the macro body (at time of writing) you can use `div.macro[data-macro-name="<name-of-module>"]`, or create your own elements with unique class names in your view.
-It's up to you to make any CSS classes unique and not to collide with Logseq's own.
+In CSS, to target the macro body (and sub-elements), the `div.macro[data-macro-name="<name-of-module>"]` selector can be used.
+Classes may also be used but it is important to make sure names are unique and do not collide with Logseq's own.
+The provided modules use `lsm-` as a prefix for this reason.

+## Configuration

+Some configuration is possible via the `config.json` file, particularly to add another directory for inclusion.
+The following structure is currently the only one supported: `<directory-name>/<name-of-module>/<file-pattern>.clj`.

+## Disclaimer

-Note: while I made every attempt to make the insertion logic sound, usual caution should be taken.
+While every attempt has been made to ensure the insertion logic is sound, usual caution should be taken.
 This tool is provided as-is with absolutely no warranty.
-Use at your own risk (and back up your files).
-See below for how to preview the changes before applying them.
+Use at your own risk and back up your files.

-## Configuration

-If you want only some modules and not others, or to include a different directory, edit the `config.json` file under the "patterns" key.
-Just make sure the structure remains: `<directory-name>/<name-of-module>/<file-pattern>.clj`.